pantaluna/pantaluna.github.io/README.md

 - Only for the package WS2813x with the new Backup Data Input pin (BIN): if the DATA IN is not working anymore then connect the BIN pin, via a +-470 Ohm resistor, to the same GPIO output pin on the MCU as the input pin DATA IN.

 Notes:
 - If you want to combine multiple LED strips, and address them as one long LED strip, then connect them in series.
-The IN/OUT pads are present on the back of each LED strip.
+The IN/OUT pads or wires are present on each LED strip.
 And use the MJD component's init() func to declare the total number of LED's you actually want to use in your app.
-- If you want to send the same data signal to multiple LED strips then connect the one GPIO output pin to each LED strip's DATA IN pin.
+- If you want to send the same data signal to multiple LED strips then connect the same GPIO output pin to each LED strip's DATA IN pin.
 This is handy e.g. when having a cube of LED matrixes and you want to show the same pattern on each side of the cube.

 # DATA PROTOCOL WS2812 WS2812B WS2813
 You do not have to understand this protocol in order to use this MJD component :)